lab-cosmo/librascal/docs/source/tutorials.rst

 Tutorials
 =========

-Here go the first examples needed to start with Proteus.
+Here go the first examples needed to start with Rascal.